 Snowdon Peak – 13,077 ft

-Summiting a Colorado mountain is something everybody should experience.
-Climb Snowdon Peak with one of the guides of KMG.
-At 13,077 ft above sea level you are sure to feel the magnitude of every step ahead.
-However, at 13,077 ft and only a little over 2,000 ft of climbing from the parking lot to the summit, this is a great first summit for folks.
+At 13,077 ft above sea level you are sure to feel the magnitude of every step of the way; however, at 13,077 ft and only a little over 2,000 ft of climbing from the parking lot to the summit, this is a great first summit for folks.

 We climb Snowdon Peak year round, mid-summer to mid-winter, spring and fall.
 There are a multitude of routes depending on what you are looking for.
 Single day trips are a full day, leaving early in the morning from our Durango office and returning mid-afternoon.
 All routes begin from Molas Pass and Andrews Lake.